Assembly: Conditions and the Stack

 As always, we will find our first argument in the %rdi register and second in %rsi.

-As before, the result needs to be put in %rax before we ret.
+As always, the result needs to be put in %rax before we ret.

 Control Example: max